 The aim of the operation will be to preserve as much of your appearance as possible, whilst removing the cancer.
 Reconstructive surgery (reshaping the area using tissue grafted from other areas of the body) is sometimes an option if a larger area is removed due to cancer.
-The doctor and your Macmillan gynaecology oncology clinical nurse specialist will discuss all the options available to you as well as the exact treatment recommended to treat your cancer.
+The doctor and your surgeon and your Gynae-oncology clinical nurse specialist will discuss all the options available to you as well as the exact treatment recommended to treat your cancer.